lewis-kori/gridsome-portfolio/content/blog/deploy-using-github-actions.md

 The goal is to make deployments—whether of a large-scale distributed system, a complex production environment, an embedded system, or an app—predictable, routine affairs that can be performed on demand.

 For my case I wanted the web app to auto-deploy to the VPS whenever I pushed changes to the main Github branch.
-This would consequently save a lot of development time in the process.
+This would consequently save a lot of development time.

 ## Alternative solutions

 There are alternative and hustle-free solutions to this such as [Vercel](https://vercel.com/) and [DigitalOcean app platform](https://www.digitalocean.com/products/app-platform/).
 However one may take my route if:

- 1. You want to better understand Github actions
+ 1. You want to better understand Github actions.
- 2. Learn more about docker
+ 2. Learn more about docker.
  3. For Vercel's case, your client or organization may want to keep their apps in a central platform for easier management.

 ## Prerequisites